chergey/bank-accounts-ejb/README.md

 # Bank rest service
-Project featuring REST service <strong> without making use of Spring </strong>.
+Project featuring REST service using Java EE.
-The premise that rest application can be developed in the same manner as Spring.
+The premise is that rest application can be developed in the same manner as Spring.
-The app is kept as simple as possible, with only one method /account/transfer.
+The app is kept as simple as possible.

 Stack
 * [TomEE](http://tomee.apache.org/) Tomcat Enterprise Server